aiven/aiven-docs/static/includes/config-kafka.md

             </div>
           </p>
           <p class="title">log.local.retention.bytes</p>
           <div class="description">The maximum size of local log segments that can grow for a partition before it gets eligible for deletion.
 If set to -2, the value of log.retention.bytes is used.
-The effective value should always be less than or equal to log.retention.bytes value.</div>
+The effective value should always be less than or equal to log.retention.bytes value.
+(Default: -2)</div>
         </td>
       </tr>
       <tr>